• Skip to primary navigation

 Key Ingredients

-1. Cooked Chicken – Use rotisserie chicken as a shortcut or I included directions for how to cook your chicken ahead of time in the Cooking Notes.
+1. Cooked Chicken – Use rotisserie chicken as a shortcut or I included directions for how to cook your chicken ahead of time in the Cooking Notes in the recipe card below.
 You could also use chicken from our Roasted Chicken and Vegetables recipe or from Instant Pot Whole Chicken.

 2. Marinara sauce – You can make your own marinara sauce or use store bought.
 Choose the brand with the most recognizable ingredients.
 We recommend Newman’s Own or Rao’s brands.

-3. Shredded Mozzarella cheese – Like our Baked Chicken Parmesan and Chicken Parmesan Sandwich, this cheese adds Italian comfort factor.
+3. Shredded Parmesan and Mozzarella cheeses – Like our Baked Chicken Parmesan and Chicken Parmesan Sandwich, these cheeses add Italian comfort factor.

-5. Panko or whole wheat bread crumbs – Panko breadcrumbs will give it a great texture on top.
-You can also use regular homemade breadcrumbs or gluten-free breadcrumbs too.
+4. Panko or whole wheat bread crumbs – Panko breadcrumbs will give it a great texture on top.
+You can also use regular homemade breadcrumbs (and even make them gluten-free, if needed).

-6. Fresh herbs – Fresh parsley or basil adds some additional flavor and color.
+5. Fresh herbs – Fresh parsley (or basil) adds some additional flavor and color.
 You can substitute dried herbs from your pantry.

 Note: Find our full printable recipe with ingredient amounts and directions at the bottom of this post.